 Administrative blunder sees MEP walk free from corruption probe

-BRUSSELS - A lost file in the European Parliament has allowed a Romanian MEP suspected of corruption to leave the assembly without any inquiry.
+A lost file in the European Parliament has allowed a Romanian MEP suspected of corruption to leave the assembly without any inquiry.

 Romanian prosecutors in December asked EP president Martin Schulz to waiver the immunity of outgoing liberal MEP Ovidiu Silaghi.